What Brass Of Peace Is About

 Brass of Peace Scholarship Program for Gifted High School Students

 *A Cycle of Giving Since 1977*

 The Brass of Peace Program is recognized throughout the country as a training ground for tomorrow's fine musicians and is a factor in helping young musicians enter the college or university of their choice.
-Most recent graduates of Brass of Peace are attending The Curtis Institute of Music, MIT, Indiana University, Boston University, New England Conservatory and The Juilliard School among others.
-Many graduates of Brass of Peace have gone on to become employed in the nation's symphony orchestras and orchestras throughout the world.
+Most recent graduates of Brass of Peace are attending Northwestern University, Indiana University, the Eastman School of Music and the Cleveland Institute of Music.
+Many graduates of Brass of Peace have gone on to become employed in the nation's symphony orchestras, brass ensembles, our great service bands and ensembles throughout the world.

 Brass of Peace Masterclasses

 The Brass of Peace Masterclasses are presented annually by Sylvia Alimena on two consecutive Sundays in January and by visiting clinicians.
 These masterclasses are designed to help students take more successful auditions.
 The Masterclasses are free and open to the public.
 In the 2016 -17 season, trumpeter, Phil Snedecor was our guest clinician.